beskay/gas-guide/INTRO.md

 (gas used x gas price (in gwei) x ether price (in USD)) / 1 billion
 ```

-For example, with a gas price of 50 gwei and an ETH price of $2k a standard ETH transfer costs
+For example, with a gas price of 50 gwei and an ETH price of $2k a standard ETH transfer costs:

 ```
 (21k x 50 x 2000) / 1 billion = $2.1